Qubes-Community/Contents/docs/customization/dpi-scaling.md

 VMs
 ---

-The procedure for setting DPI scaling depends on the presence of the `/usr/libexec/gsd-xsettings` daemon, usually provided by the `gnome-settings-daemon` package:
+The procedure for setting DPI scaling is different depending on whether Gnome settings daemon is running or not:

-- without `/usr/libexec/gsd-xsettings` running, applications honor the `Xft.dpi` [X resource](https://en.wikipedia.org/wiki/X_resources), which we can then use for scaling.
+- if the daemon is stopped/not installed, applications honor the `Xft.dpi` [X resource](https://en.wikipedia.org/wiki/X_resources) which we can then use for scaling.
-- with `/usr/libexec/gsd-xsettings` running, applications are prevented from using the `Xft.dpi` resource so gnome specific commands have to used.
+- if the daemon is running (`/usr/libexec/gsd-xsettings` process in Fedora), applications are prevented from using the `Xft.dpi` resource and `dconf` values have to set.

 Notes:
-- the official `fedora-xx` template has `gnome-settings-daemon` installed by default while the `fedora-xx-minimal` template doesn't.
+- the official `fedora-xx` template has the `gnome-settings-daemon` rpm installed by default while the `fedora-xx-minimal` template doesn't.
 - DPI scaling with `xterm` (or any glib apps) requires the use of a xft font:
    - for `xterm`, ctrl - right click in the terminal's windows and select 'TrueType Fonts' (make sure you have such fonts installed).
    - or more generally, set the `faceName` Xresource, eg.: